CuriousOne23/WhenMathPrays/docs/UREP.md

 ## 📜 UREP Requirements Draft

+### Status of work
+“Core UREP framework is stable and version-locked.
+Simulations and parameterizations are works in progress — contributions welcome.”

 ### 1. Purpose
 - UREP establishes a **valence‑neutral relational framework** for modeling both love and hate (and other relational intensities).
 - It separates **internal orientation** (\(\gamma_{\text{self}}(t)\)) from **external magnitude** (\(W(t)\)), ensuring clarity between subjective state and observable acts.